Meet the Co-Founders

 Armed with a bachelor’s degree in Communications from Dixie State University, Franscine brings her expertise to the forefront of her advocacy.
 Her previous role as a Communications Officer with the Republic of the Marshall Islands National Nuclear Commission saw her spearheading impactful initiatives, including a groundbreaking social media campaign aimed at shedding light on the enduring nuclear legacy in her homeland.

 In 2024, we have launched a new youth advisory group to help engage with current youth activists, provide guidance, engage in peer-to-peer mentorship and engage in public awareness about youth activism on nuclear disarmament.
 This cohort includes: Stella Dean Rose, Muhammad Ibraheem Waraich, and Jeremiah Williams.
-Ibraheem Waraich previously interned for the Nuclear Age Peace Foundation and served as RTT youth activist in the Fall of 2023.
-Jeremiah Williams is a youth activist who actively participated in our Shades of Disarmament Film and actively participated in our youth activities.
+Ibraheem Waraich previously interned for the Nuclear Age Peace Foundation and serves as RTT youth activist since the Fall of 2023.

 Muhammad Ibraheem Waraich